 Recreational Gabapentin use is widely considered to be ‘safe’ by users because the chances of overdosing are low when compared to other drugs.
 Most adult medical users of Gabapentin take much less than the approved daily maximum.

-That’s not to say it’s not possible to OD on Gabapentin – in one case, a 62-year-old woman was deemed to have died due to “intentional ingestion of excess Gabapentin” during an autopsy, and a number of other deaths have been linked to Gabapentin overdose.
+It’s not possible to overdose on Gabapentin – in one case, a 62-year-old woman was deemed to have died due to “intentional ingestion of excess Gabapentin” during an autopsy, and a number of other deaths have been linked to Gabapentin overdose.
 This could be partially because taking high doses of Gabapentin can cause users to feel suicidal.

 What Happens If Gabapentin and Alcohol Are Mixed?

 Mixing alcohol with Gabapentin is risky for Gabapentin users because both alcohol and Gabapentin cause sedation, loss of balance, and a suppression of brain activity.